hridesh/hridesh.github.io/about.md

 permalink: /about/
 ---

 Hridesh Rajan holds a Ph.D. and an MS from the [University of Virginia](http://virginia.edu) both in Computer Science.
 His B.Tech. in Computer Science and Engineering is from the [Indian Institute of Technology, Varanasi](http://iitbhu.ac.in) (formerly IT-BHU).
-Dr. Rajan is the Kingland Professor of [Computer Science](http://www.cs.iastate/edu) at [Iowa State University](http://www.iastate.edu), where he served three years (2017-2019) as the founding Professor-in-charge of
+Dr. Rajan is the Kingland Professor and Chair of [Computer Science](http://www.cs.iastate/edu) at [Iowa State University](http://www.iastate.edu), where he served three years (2017-2019) as the founding Professor-in-charge of